websharper-samples/BookCollection/BookCollection.md

 ## The data model

-Create a new code file for a class.
+Create a new code file calles `Book.cs` for a class.

 Add `using WebSharper;` to the top and replace the empty class with this: